Pacino-118/LTFDyG/README.md

 # Datasets

 We use six widely adopted dynamic graph datasets: Wikipedia, Reddit, UCI, Enron, MOOC, and Canadian Parliament (Can.
 Parl.).
-All processed datasets are available for download at the following link: [https://1drv.ms/f/c/9e05fb6300cb1c12/IgDPdVadB48lSoJgz-zmWsSfAVxRJKxH21IOWA0Rf43A4LI?e=flhrBq](https://1drv.ms/f/c/9e05fb6300cb1c12/IgDPdVadB48lSoJgz-zmWsSfAVxRJKxH21IOWA0Rf43A4LI?e=flhrBq).
+All processed datasets are available for download via a OneDrive link: [https://1drv.ms/f/c/9e05fb6300cb1c12/IgDPdVadB48lSoJgz-zmWsSfAVxRJKxH21IOWA0Rf43A4LI?e=flhrBq](https://1drv.ms/f/c/9e05fb6300cb1c12/IgDPdVadB48lSoJgz-zmWsSfAVxRJKxH21IOWA0Rf43A4LI?e=flhrBq).

 We adopt a temporal split strategy for all datasets, where 70% of the data is used for training, 15% for validation, and 15% for testing.
 The split is performed chronologically, with earlier interactions assigned to the training set, middle interactions to the validation set, and the latest interactions to the test set.